esuerid/UFO/README.md

 ---

 ## 📢 News
 - 📅 2025-04-19: Version **v2.0.0** Released!
-We’re excited to announce the release the **UFO²**!
+We're excited to announce the release the **UFO²**!
 UFO² is a major upgrade to the original UFO, featuring with enhanced capabilities.
 It introduces the **AgentOS** concept, enabling seamless integration of multiple agents for complex tasks.
 Please check our [new technical report](https://arxiv.org/pdf/2504.14603) for more details.
 - 📅 ...
 - 📅 2024-02-14: Our [technical report](https://arxiv.org/abs/2402.07939) for UFO is online!
 - 📅 2024-02-10: The first version of UFO is released on GitHub🎈.
 Happy Chinese New year🐉!